caa5000/MLBTwittervsAttendanceAnalysis/README.md

 Why is this important/significant?
   It serves as another piece of evidence that connecting via social media is a valuable strategy in filling your MLB stadium.

+What are the shortcomings of this model?
+  It does NOT predict, it is only meant to show the relationship.
+In addition, it doesn't use weighting of certain influential points which skew the slope of the line.

 PROCESS:
   Python was used for data manipulation.
   R was used for analysis.